erikvullings/traffic-sim/README.md

 ## TODO

-- When clicking on the map, add a point of interest.
 - Synchronize with testbed time service (optional)
 - Display (sim) time in app (simState contains current time and speed, as well as state).
-- Write the landing page
 - Allow the user to add a via or end location by clicking on the map